rustedwizard/Hash-Calculator/README.md

 * From Package management console in Visual Studio: Install-Package HashCalculator -Version 1.1.0.2

-* From Dotnet CLI: dotnet add package HashCalculator --version 1.1.0.2 and call the function in your program: HashCalculator.HashComputer.ComputeHash("PATH/TO/YOUR/FILE", "ALGORITHM")
+* From Dotnet CLI: dotnet add package HashCalculator --version 1.1.0.2 and call the function in your program: HashCalculator.HashCalculator.ComputeHash("ALGORITHM","PATH/TO/YOUR/FILE")

-* If the file you need to calculate its hash is going to be very large in size, you may consider do this asynchronously by calling ComputeHashAsync("PATH/TO/YOUR/FILE", "ALGORITHM")
+* If the file you need to calculate its hash is going to be very large in size, you may consider do this asynchronously by calling ComputeHashAsync("ALGORITHM", "PATH/TO/YOUR/FILE")

 * To pass algorithm simple pass it in String as "SHA1", "SHA256", "SHA384", "SHA512", "RIPEMD160", "MD5".